wg-perception/capture/doc/source/index.rst

 +++
 A typical command line session will look like::

-   % apps/upload -a 'Ethan Rublee' -e 'erublee@willowgarage.com' -i silk_highres.bag -n 'silk' -d 'A carton of Silk brand soy milk.' --commit milk, soy, kitchen, tod
+   % apps/upload -a 'Ethan Rublee' -e 'erublee@willowgarage.com' -i silk.bag -n 'silk' -d 'A carton of Silk brand soy milk.' --commit milk, soy, kitchen, tod
    Uploaded session with id: 4ad9f2d3db57bbd414e5e987773490a0

 If you leave off the ``--commit`` the script will run without actually committing anything to